 Students - Grow as a leader.
 Strengthen your job skills.
 Meet new friends.
 Build your resume.
 Invest in your future.
 Contribute to your local community.

-Industry Professionals and Alumni - we need you your expertise for competitive events and special networking opportunities.
+Industry Professionals and Alumni - we need your expertise for competitive events and special networking opportunities.
 Plan to hire your next successful employee from DECA.
 Please contact our local advisors for more information.

 Experience the Benefits of DECA